2200-series (CTA): Retirement

-Cars 2231, 2232, and 2275 are being used by the US government in Fort McCoy, Wisconsin for training purposes.
+Car 2275 is being used by the US government in Fort McCoy, Wisconsin for training purposes.
 Car 2257 is being used by the Muscatatuck Urban Training Center for training purposes as well.

 Car 2318 was reportedly sold to UNICOR.
 Additionally, cars 2258 and 2320 were used as movie props.
 It is unknown if these cars are still being used for these purposes.